vkraucunas/code-example-hawk-api/README.md

 ### Completed Items

 - Pulls from the provided API.
 Added an express proxy to deal with CORS.
-- Wired in redux, and the Redux Dev Tools for Chrome
+- Wired in Redux, and the Redux Dev Tools for Chrome
 - Interpreted the wires into a card-based UI, and the form for adding more hawks became a modal.
-  - I went for a card based UI to be able to display the pictures, which I think provides better end result for the user
+  - I went for a card-based UI to be able to display the pictures, which I think provides a more visually robust result for the end user
 - Brought in a Google font and Pure CSS for some light out of the box styling, focused primarily on layout with the hand written styles

 ### Uncompleted Items